Loading...

 Let's move on.

-And she chose, she thought "Mametz Wood" and "A Wife In London" could be basically could be swapped.
+Now, Sofia looked at Aisha's groupings, here they are, and she said you could organize them in a different way, and she chose, she thought "Mametz Wood" and "A Wife in London" basically could be swapped.

 Please pause the video while you do that.

-Welcome back, another fantastic discussion.
+Another fantastic discussion.

-(speaking in foreign language) And "A Wife In London" are all poems written at the time of war, they are contemporary to the war they are reflecting on.
+So this is what you seem to think, that "The Soldier" and "Dulce et Decorum Est" and "A Wife in London" are all poems written at the time of war, they are contemporary to the war they are reflecting on.

-And "Mametz Wood" is in fact not so much about war, but it's about the finding of the bones that are the legacy of the war.
+And group B, they're poems written recently about war, and "Mametz Wood" is in fact not so much about war, but it's about the finding of the bones that are the legacy of the war.

 So now I'm going to walk you through how the questions are structured.

-There'll be a list of titles and it's for you to decide which poem and you will be asked to compare the two poets presentation of a theme or maybe an idea could be nature, it could be war, it could be experiences of war, it could be legacies of war.
+Could be nature, it could be war, it could be experiences of war, it could be legacies of war.

-So imagine that this was your question in the poem, "The Manhunt", Armitage explores ideas about war.
+So imagine that this was your question: In the poem "The Manhunt", Armitage explores ideas about war.

 Choose one other poem from the anthology in which the poet also writes about war.